My name is Cassandra Finch, I am 33 years old with a 6 year old daughter. I am finally sharing in depth, my past and

-Despite my energy work, I still energy and low iron.
+Despite my energy work, I still had low energy and low iron.
 I started learning about pH imbalances and how that can create inflammation, disease, fatigue, immune issues, you name it.
 My energy levels had gotten much better but still had room for improvement.
 It wasn’t until I finally became pregnant after quite some time of trying, that routine testing showed my ph at a 3.
 It should be at 7!
 So, I began taking a supplement.
 Within 5-6 weeks it went from a 3 to a 7.5.
 I went from having very low blood pressure to normal, no energy to lots, and finally my pregnancy became easier!
 This was mid October of 2015 where I finally started to feel normal in my pregnancy and she was due Feb 6 2016 (came on Jan 17 2016).
 I noticed my digestion got better.
 After 5 months, had all my hormone levels retested…ALL NORMAL!!
 After all these events, do I think its coincidence?
 Absolutely not.
 For me, all these natural ways helped me more than anything else.
 I think its important to have a small circle of what you know works for you.
 I don’t rely on just one thing.
 It is all connected.